 A Wellness-First Approach to In-Flight Dining

 One of the most impressive parts of flying Cathay Pacific was their dedication to wellness and dietary inclusivity.
-They offer a wide range of special meals that you can pre-select before your flight, including options like gluten intolerant, vegan, Jain vegetarian, low-sodium, diabetic, kosher, halal, and more—seriously, the list is extensive.
+They offer a wide range of special meals that you can pre-select before your flight, including options like gluten intolerant, vegan, Jain vegetarian, low-sodium, diabetic, kosher, halal, and more.
+It’s one of the most extensive lists I’ve ever seen.

 Even better, Cathay Pacific takes food safety seriously.
 During our tour of their catering facility, we were blown away by how carefully they prevent cross-contamination, especially for sensitive dietary needs.
-It’s clear that Cathay isn’t just serving meals; they’re thinking about your health, preferences, and peace of mind, too.
+It’s clear that Cathay prioritizes no risks for those with food restrictions.

 Fresh, Thoughtful, and Flavor-Packed Meals

 Cathay Pacific treats in-flight dining like an art form.
 They’re sourcing quality ingredients and partnering with renowned chefs in Hong Kong to create meals that actually taste fresh, balanced, and—dare I say it—memorable.
-Whether it’s a comforting bowl of shrimp wonton soup, a nourishing plant-based option, or modern international cuisine, the flavors felt balanced and vibrant—not something I usually say about airplane food.
+From things like a comforting bowl of shrimp wonton soup, a nourishing plant-based option, or modern international cuisine, Cathay makes dining exciting.

 And of course, it doesn’t hurt that you can pair your meal with a glass of fine wine or even their signature Betsy Beer, specially brewed to taste better at cruising altitude.
 Yes, really.